SciMON: Scientific Inspiration Machines Optimized for Novelty: Finetuning and Automated Evaluation details

+Given input without any inspirations, the input combines the prompt $\mathcal{P}$ and context $\mathcal{M}$ as shown in \S\ref{sec:retrieval} (i.e., \textit{$\mathcal{P}$ | context: $\mathcal{M}$}).
+Given input with inspirations, the input is \textit{$\mathcal{P}$ | retrieve: $i_1,\ldots,i_k$ | context: $\mathcal{M}$}, with $i_1,\ldots,i_k$ as retrieved inspirations.
+The input length is limited to $512$ tokens.
+For both tasks, we finetune our model based on \texttt{T5-large} with a learning rate of $6\times 10 ^{-6}$ and $\epsilon=1\times 10 ^{-6}$.
+The batch size is $8$ for each GPU.
+The maximum training epoch for all models is $10$ with $4$ patience.
+During decoding, we use beam-search to generate results with a beam size of 5 and a repetition penalty of $1.5$.

-\paragraph{Idea Sentence Generation} We randomly select $2$ sentences that appeared in the input as in-context negatives.
+\paragraph{In-context Contrastive Augmentation} We randomly select $2$ sentences that appeared in the input as in-context negatives.
 For example, in Figure~\ref{fig:overview}, the in-context negatives could be \textit{``knowledge acquisition is done by using Method''}, \textit{``this requires plms to integrate the information from all the sources in a lifelong manner .''}.

-\paragraph{Idea Node Prediction} For this task, we randomly select $10$ scientific terms from scientific terms that appeared in the background context as in-context negatives.
-For example, in Figure~\ref{fig:overview}, we treat scientific terms in the background context such as \textit{``pre-training''}, \textit{``pre-training''}, \textit{``PLMs''}, etc.